surfer190/fixes/docs/python/asyncio-concurrency.md

 #### How to run blocking functions

-I/O bound functions need to coopoerate - o achieve coopoerative multitasking.
+I/O bound functions need to co-operate - to achieve co-operative multitasking.
 That means allowing a context switch back to the loop using `await`.

 Most python code does not do this - it relies on you running such functions in threads.